Alec Baldwin Talks 30 Rock, Fatherhood, Trial

 And so, like, do you conceive of that as like a moment for you?

-I really don't care in terms of like, I never really watch my own stuff and value it in any way.
+I really don't care in terms of, like, I never really watch my own stuff and value it in any way.
 It's the best acting ever.

-Well, no, no, but I'm saying that I called Matt and I go, you won the Pulitzer Prize for the play.
+Well, no, no, but I'm saying that I called Mammet and I go, you won the Pulitzer Prize for the play.
 Why did you feel it necessary to add something to it?
 You won the Pulitzer Prize.

 He said, I never believed these guys were criminals.
 I never believed they could commit a crime.